 Hikers and horse riders can head out from the cabin and connect to the Continental Divide Trail on the Nevada Creek Trail #466 in about 5 miles of gentle terrain.
 At over 3,000 miles in length, the CDT stretches from Canada to Mexico and is one of the gems of the National Trail System.
 From the top of the Divide visitors are treated to sweeping views of the Northern Rocky Mountains and the valleys, prairies, and ranges beyond.

 Other trails in the area include the Prickly-Nevada Trail, Helmville-Gould Trail and Washington Gulch.
 All trails in the immediate area are non-motorized, please respect travel regulations in the area in order to provide for a non-motorized recreational experience.

 The Nevada Creek cabin is a single room log cabin with log framed beds, wood stove, propane stove, propane lights, vault toilet and a picnic area.
+There is a hand pump and well near the cabin for potable water.
 There is one bunkbed and 1 single bed located in the cabin with mattresses, but guests should plan to bring in bedding or a sleeping bag.
 A propane stove and lights are available for use.
 Propane is provided for guests at this facility, but please use the available gas responsibly.
 Remember to always turn the propane supply off to the cabin when not in use.
 A shut off valve is located on the interior eastern wall.